Team

 Noémie BÉCACHE

-Sales and Acquisitions Executive
+Sales & Acquisitions Executive

 Email me

-Noemie began her career as an assistant in the International Distribution Strategy department at StudioCanal and worked as a Content Development Manager at The Content House.
+Noemie began her career in the International Distribution Strategy department at StudioCanal and worked as a Content Development Manager at The Content House.
 She also owns her production company in Paris, Salted Honey.
 After a couple of years managing the European Acquisitions for Trinity Media Financing, a film financing company, Noémie joined WestEnd Films in 2022.